galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ## Predict age

-Using the hyperparameter search, we found the best model based on the training data.
+Using the **Hyperparameter search** tool, we found the best model based on the training data.
 Now, we will predict age in the test dataset using this model in order to see if the model has learned important features which can generalise on a new dataset.
 The test dataset (`test_rows`) contains the same number of features but does not contain the `age` column.
 This is predicted using the trained model.

 > ### {% icon hands_on %} Hands-on: Predict age
 >